tomiyee/tetris-python/README.md

 For more information, use the command `python3 app.py --help`.

+## Arena
+Plays a round robin style tournament with specified bots and reports score for each bot

+python3 app.py --arena <bot1> <bot2> <bot3> ...

 ## Adding Your Custom Tetris Bot

 Tetris bots are implemented as python modules in the sub-directory `models`.
 An